Hi, I’m Aaron McHugh.

 I felt so exhausted trying to stay in balance.

-After the death of my daughter Hadley in 2011, I found myself desperately trying to hold my life together.
+After the death of our daughter Hadley in 2011, I found myself desperately trying to hold my life together.

 My marriage was suffering.
 My kids needed their dad.
 And my already intense corporate career as an executive was only getting more complicated as responsibilities and promotions kept coming my way.